No. 4 Kodet (1894)

 All Kodets (box as well as folding cameras) were primarily plate cameras, but all of them could accomodate roll film holders.
 Why is that?

-Because plate cameras were easy to produce, their price was not high (in most cases).
-To compete with the cheap cameras from other manufacturers, Eastman also had to offer his Kodets cheap.
+Because plate cameras were easy to produce, their price was not high (in many cases).
+To compete with the cheap cameras from other manufacturers, Eastman also had to offer his Kodets for a low price.
 Economy in production resulted in cameras of a poorer grade.
 The construction is not as sturdy as with the other Kodaks, the leather is of poorer quality and the shutter mechanism is simpler.
 With the Kodet cameras Eastman reached a public that could not afford a more expensive instrument (or would not care to spend more money).
 The No. 4 Kodet cost $ 15 with a simple Achromatic lens or $ 20 with a better Rapid Rectilinear.

-The No. 4 Kodet was an easy to use camera, meant for the shapshooter who did not want to bother about special knowledge:
+The No. 4 Kodet was an easy to use camera, intended for the shapshooter who did not want to bother about special knowledge:

 - The shutter can be set on Time and Instantaneous, and the speed can be adjusted a bit by a lever on front of the lensboard.
 In the video this lever can be seen below the lens.